 Best Free N64 Emulators for PC

-One of the more popular entries on this list, this has managed to attract quite a lot of loyal fanbase in a short span of time.
+One of the more popular entries on this list, this has managed to attract quite a lot of loyal fanbases in a short span of time.
 One major reason for that is its multi-platform support, including Windows, Mac, Linux, and Android.
-One thing that might give some users a hard time is the fact that it doesn’t have a user-interface to load your games, rather you will have to make use of a command line.
+One thing that might give some users a hard time is the fact that it doesn’t have a user interface to load your games, rather you will have to make use of a command line.

 This open-source emulator is completely written in C + + and supports both the Nintendo 64 and 64DD.
 It beholds tons of customizations, including the ability to customize the keyboard controls as per your requirement and tweaking the graphics settings to give yourself the best gaming experience.